johnzhang320/spring-boot-kafka-event-driven/README.md

        make sure following two processes running
        xxxx QuorumPeerMain
        xxxx Kafka

+### all topics will be automatically created by java code
+   we can use shell script in directory kafka_start_stop to show topic, producer and consumer status content

 ## Produce and consume Json Object

   In configure-kafka-producer-consumer prject, we try transfer Order class from producer to consumer in Json format

       @Data
       @NoArgsConstructor